The Faculty of Society & Design offers scholarships and bursaries (collectively termed 'financial aid') to eligible students. Please note that:

-- Financial aid offered by other Faculties may not be transferred or carried over to cover subjects offered by Humanities and Social Sciences.
+- Financial aid offered by other Faculties may not be transferred or carried over to cover subjects offered by the Faculty of Society & Design.

 - Policy is subject to change without notice at any time.

-A limited number of Faculty of Humanities and Social Sciences 40% and 25% scholarships are available to prospective students completing year 12.
-Very high and high achievement in relation to high school results will be the main criteria used when considering scholarship applications, however work experience (if applicable), extra curricula activities and the candidates all-round ability will also be taken into account.
+A limited number of Faculty of Society & Design 40% and 25% scholarships are available to prospective students completing Year 12.
+High achievement in relation to high school results will be the main criteria used when considering scholarship applications, however work experience (if applicable), extra curricula activities and the candidates all-round ability will also be taken into account.
 This includes leadership, sporting and cultural activities (eg School Captain or prefect, state or regional level sporting representative, music, debating, community contribution etc).

 Students achieving the following will be eligible to apply for a Faculty Dean’s scholarship: